wangyq326/scEBI/README.md

 8. Cell developmental trajectory
 (Details can be checked in 'monocle3' file.)

-9. Cell-cell interaction analysis
+9. Cell-cell interaction analysis (reference: https://github.com/sqjin/CellChat)

-10. TCR and BCR analysis
+10. TCR and BCR analysis (Details can be checked in 'TCR and BCR analysis' file)

 11. Analyses in Bulk RNA sequencing
 (Details can be checked in 'forest plot' file.)